The Good Fight: Casting

+In 2019, Julianna Margulies said there had been a proposal for her to reprise her character Alicia Florrick in The Good Fight with a three-episode-arc, but that CBS had not been willing to pay her the salary she requested.

 International broadcast

-On February 8, 2017, the series was picked up in Canada by Corus Entertainment to air on their cable channel, W Network; the American broadcast premiere of the series would be simulcast by Corus' broadcast system Global.
+On February 8, 2017, the series was picked up in Canada by Corus Entertainment to air on their cable channel, W Network; the American broadcast premiere of the series would be simulcast by Corus's broadcast system Global.

 On March 2, 2017, Channel 4 confirmed it had acquired the UK broadcast rights for the series for its More4 channel following the success of progenitor series The Good Wife on that same channel.
 The series debuted on More4 on March 30, 2017.

 HBO began airing all 10 episodes of the first season on June 1, 2017, in various European territories, while India's Zee Entertainment Enterprises obtained exclusive pay-TV rights to The Good Fight for its English-language general entertainment channel Zee Café, which also carried The Good Wife in India.

-In Australia, the series' episodes were shown on free-to-air TV on SBS Viceland two days after their American broadcast.
+In Australia, the series's episodes were shown on free-to-air TV on SBS Viceland two days after their American broadcast.

-In Southeast Asia, the series episodes were shown on pay-TV on Fox Life two days after their American broadcast, then moved to ROCK Entertainment.
+In Southeast Asia, the series's episodes were shown on pay-TV on Fox Life two days after their American broadcast, then moved to ROCK Entertainment.